Pawnpusher1245/Buffon-s_needle/README.md

-Certainly!
-Here's an example of a README file for your Buffon's Needle project:

 # Buffon's Needle Project

 This project explores Buffon's Needle experiment, a classic mathematical experiment that involves randomly dropping needles on a floor made up of parallel lines.
 The goal is to estimate the value of π (pi) based on the likelihood of the needle crossing a line.